"Anti-Aging" Doctor Repeatedly Placed on Probation

-Since 1994, Edmund Chein, M.D., has operated the Palm Springs Life Extension Institute in Palm Springs, California, which, according to its Web site, specializes in "optimized total hormone balancing by returning hormone levels to values consistent with a younger person."
+Since 1994, Edmund Chein, M.D., has operated the Palm Springs Life Extension Institute in Palm Springs, California, which, according to its Web site, "utilizes his own patented scientific methods to "measure and then dramatically reduce the cellular and biological age of his patients."
 In 1995, he was placed on three years probation, the terms of which included an ethics course, psychiatric evaluation, practice monitor, and payment of investigation and prosecution costs.
 In 2002, the Medical Board of California charged him with a total of 13 counts of gross and repeated negligence, incompetence, prescribing without medical indication, inadequate recordkeeping, general professional misconduct, dishonesty, and dispensing controlled substances unlawfully.
-The accusation document states that he prescribed hormones inappropriately for two patients and purchased a controlled drug (micronized testosterone) using his sister's DEA license.
+The accusation document stated that he prescribed hormones inappropriately for two patients and purchased a controlled drug (micronized testosterone) using his sister's DEA license.
 The case was settled in 2005 with a stipulation (shown below) under which Chein agreed be on probation for five years, during which he must (a) pay $10,000 to the State of California for costs, (b) take courses in ethics, prescribing practices, and recordkeeping, (c) refrain from making unsubstantiated advertising claims, and (d) either have his practice monitored or participate in an intensive professional enhancement program.

 Attorney General of the State of California

 Deputy Attorney General

 San Diego, CA 92101

 Telephone: (619) 645-2072

 Facsimile: (619) 645-2061

 In the Matter of the Accusation Against: